linda-seiter/tmp-js-variables-lab/README.md

 ## Learning Goals

-- Declare a constant variable initialized with a numeric literal.
+- Declare a constant initialized with a numeric literal.
-- Declare a constant variable initialized with an arithmetic expression.
+- Declare a constant initialized with an arithmetic expression.
-- Output the value of a variable to the console.
+- Use console.log and string interpolation to output program state.

 ## Instructions